genepi/imputationserver2/README.md

 | `name`     | The label of the population. (e.g. EUR)  |
 | `samples`  | Number of samples in the reference panel |

-Note: the population id has to be the same as in the legend files.
+Note: the population id has to be the same as in the sites files.

 #### Quality Filters